 Catholic education has been continuous in Tuscaloosa since 1863 when classes were held in rooms adjoining St. John the Baptist Church (located on Lurleen Wallace Boulevard North and Eighth Street).
 In 1920, St. John's School, built across the street from the church, opened for students in elementary and high school grades.
 In 1932, the Benedictine Sisters from Cullman came to Tuscaloosa to teach at the school.
 The high school classes were discontinued, but the elementary school continued at that location until 1963 when a new school building was dedicated at the current location of Holy Spirit Catholic School.
 A kindergarten class was added in 1979, a preschool was opened in 1987, and Holy Spirit Catholic High School was opened in 1995.
-Catholic education has remained a constant in Tuscaloosa and West Alabama.
 Many outstanding Catholic and non-Catholic students have been educated in our school.
-We have experienced much growth over the years, while maintaining a tradition of academic excellence.
+We have experienced much growth, while maintaining a tradition of academic excellence.